talentdeficit/jsx/README.markdown

 ### notes ###

+don't edit the various jsx\_utfx.erl files in the src dir directly, see /priv/jsx\_decoder.erl for why

 jsx supports utf8, utf16 (little and big endian) and utf32 (little and big endian). future support is planned for erlang iolists